 As nurses serve on the front lines of healthcare, they can be significant in the rapid changes occurring in the system.
 The barriers preventing nurses in Israel from responding effectively must be removed to ensure that they are positioned to spearhead the changes required in the healthcare system in the wake of the Law and other reforms.

 The Ministry of Health’s Nursing Division has led a process of licensing Nurse Specialists in key clinical fields.
-Expert nurses in the field of nursing policy and management are fully familiar with the Law, and teach and act to advance its principles and implementation.
-In my view, this is the way forward to open a much-needed discourse to lead the profession on the frontline of healthcare.
+Expert nurses in the field of nursing policy and management are fully familiar with the Law, and teach and act to advance its principles and implementation., The findings of the study indicate that this is the way forward to open a much-needed discourse to lead the profession on the frontline of healthcare.

 The WHO declared 2020 as the year of the nurse and the midwife.
 The Nursing Now campaign, which began in 2018, aims to raise the status and profile of nursing for Universal Health Coverage.
 (Thorne, 2019).
 In Israel, recognizing the value of nursing’s contribution to the implementation of health reforms will improve both the profession’s positioning within the healthcare system and society more generally, and improve its ability to implement the reforms.